 Moving Tip #8: Plan for Your Pets

 If you’re moving with pets, there are a few things you’ll need to do to make sure they’re ready for the move.
 Start by getting their microchips updated with your new address and contact information.
-You should also make sure their vaccinations are up to date and that they have all the necessary paperwork – like a health certificate, if you’re moving out of state.
+You should also make sure their vaccinations are up to date and that they have all the necessary paperwork – like a health certificate if you’re moving out of state.

 In addition, you’ll need to get pet carriers or crates for each of your animals.
-Be sure to give them plenty of time to get used to these new spaces before the move, so they’re not stressed out on moving day.
+Be sure to give them plenty of time to get used to these new spaces before the move, so they’re not stressed out on a moving day.